indico/indico/docs/source/config/settings.rst

     your Indico instance's target audience expects for a country, e.g. due to political situations.

-    For example, to use "Chinese (Simplified)" instead of "Chinese (China)", you would use this
+    For example, to replace "Chinese (Simplified)" with "Chinese (China)", you would use:

     .. code-block:: python